...Aaand we're back after an intermission the size of several Bibles!

 - Celibate Hero: Lampshaded when the Doctor points out to Rose's mum that nothing is going to happen.
 The scene was probably put in there to avert fan worries over the countless He Is Not My Boyfriend moments to come.

 - In however long the period was between the Ninth Doctor's regeneration to this episode, the Doctor ditched the Classy Cravat and trousers in favor of basic black jeans and jumper, although Nine takes a look at his features in a mirror in Rose's flat, suggesting that it happened recently.

 - Accordingly, the TARDIS changed as well, dumping the classic roundels while retaining the coral struts that would become identified with Nine's console room.

 - Chekhov's Gun: The London Eye appears for a split second near the beginning.

 - Come with Me If You Want to Live: The Doctor first meets Rose this way.

-- Establishing Character Moment: In one word, Christopher Eccleston does a fair job of summarising the entire show.
+- Establishing Series Moment: In one word, Christopher Eccleston does a fair job of summarising the entire show.

 - Fanfic Magnet: According to the fandom, the Doctor did quite a lot of things in the six seconds before he came back to Columbo-fy Rose.
 This is confirmed in e-book The Beast of Babylon.